 After removing the turns, pull on the top and bottom of the coils until they are at the original length.
 When you replace the coils, the bottom should be just touching.

-Note: Specification for receiver is .5 micro volts for 20 db quieting.
-To check, put an AC volt meter on the speaker with squelch open.
+Specification for a GE Mastr II receiver is .5 micro volts for 20 db quieting.
+For approximate check, put an AC volt meter on the speaker with squelch open.
 For example, if voltage is 1.2 volts and you supply .4 mv on receive frequency to the receiver in order to get the voltage down to .12 (a factor of ten) that means your receiver requires .4 volts for 20 db quieting.
-Adding a preamp will give even better results.
+Adding a preamp with ban pass cavity in front will give even better results.
 I always get better results than the specifications.